-England's Root returns for Australia ODIS but misses T20s - France 24
+England's Root returns for Australia ODIs but misses T20s - France 24

 But with all six Tests spanning two series wins against the West Indies and Pakistan now completed, England have recalled some of their multi-format players for next month's limited-overs matches against Australia.

-Root was the third-highest run-scorer at the 2016 T20 World Cup but the Yorkshire batsman has not played a T20 international for over a year, despite still wanting to feature in the format.
+Root was the third-highest run-scorer at the 2016 T20 World Cup but has not played a T20 international for over a year, despite still wanting to feature in the format.

+He has, however, hit scores of 64 and 65 for Yorkshire in this season's Twenty20 Blast.

+But with England white-ball captain Eoin Morgan and Dawid Malan both compiling fine fifties during a five-wicket win over Pakistan in the second T20 at Old Trafford on Sunday, it is hard to see where Root fits into the national side's Twenty20 XI.

 Meanwhile fellow World Cup winners Jofra Archer, Jos Buttler, and Mark Wood all return for both the T20 and ODI series, while Chris Woakes is back in the 50-over squad.

-There was no place in either squad for all-rounder David Willey, despite the left-arm paceman being England's man of the series in their 2-1 one-day international campaign win over Ireland earlier this month.
+There was no place in either squad for David Willey, despite the left-arm paceman being England's man of the series in this month's 2-1 one-day international campaign win over Ireland when the all-rounder impressed with both bat and ball.

-This was more England heartache for Willey, who was dropped shortly before last year's World Cup triumph after Archer was called up in his place.
+This was more England heartache for Willey, dropped shortly before last year's World Cup triumph when Archer, who would bowl the decisive Super Over in the final against New Zealand at Lord's, was called up in his place.

-England beat arch-rivals Australia in the semi-finals before Archer bowled the decisive 'Super Over' during a dramatic victory over New Zealand in the final at Lord's.
+"It was a very tough decision to leave David out of the World Cup squad," said Smith.

+"We work hard on trying to establish strength in depth and of course the downside is that sometimes players who've done very well, even recently, still can't find a place in the squad and that's the situation with David.

 The Twenty20s should have acted as a warm-up for October's T20 World Cup in Australia.

-But that tournament has now been postponed because of Covid-19 and the next T20 World Cup will now take place in India in 2021.
+But that tournament has now been postponed because of Covid-19 and the next T20 World Cup will take place in India in 2021, with Smith saying the upcoming series would help England build towards the global event.

-"We have selected strong squads," said Ed Smith, the England national selector.
-"We are also continuing to develop depth in preparation for the upcoming T20 World Cups."

 England face Australia in the first of three Twenty20s at Hampshire's Ageas Bowl headquarters on Friday before the teams head north to Manchester's Old Trafford for three one-day internationals starting on September 11.